rubyworks/indexer/spec/spec/33_save.md

     spec.save!('save.yml')

-We can us `#read` to ensure it saved as we expected.
+We can use `#read` to ensure it saved as we expected.

     spec = DotRuby::Spec.read('save.yml')